 - Determine the history of the patient and the cause of the emergency.
 Candidates will have to use a primary or secondary survey.

-- If the environment is causing the respiratory emergency remove the victim from the environment.
+- If the environment is causing a respiratory emergency to remove the victim from the environment.

-- Activate Emergency Medical Services (EMS) and obtain a AED.
+- Activate Emergency Medical Services (EMS) and obtain an AED.